luapower/luapower-all/ui.md

 A child window by [nw]'s definition is a top-level window that does not appear in the taskbar and by default will follow its parent window when that is moved.
-That behavior is extended here so that the child window is positioned _relative to a layer_ in another window so that it follows that layer even when the parent window itself doesn't move but the layer moves inside it.
+That behavior is extended here so that a child window is positioned _relative to a layer_ in another window so that it follows that layer even when the parent window itself doesn't move but only the layer moves inside it.

 -------------------------------------- ---------------------------------------
-`win.parent`                           the parent layer in another window `win:to_parent(x, y) -> x, y`          window's client space -> its parent space `win:from_parent(x, y) -> x, y`        window's parent space -> its client space
+`win.parent`                           a layer in another window `win:to_parent(x, y) -> x, y`          window's client space -> its parent space `win:from_parent(x, y) -> x, y`        window's parent space -> its client space
 -------------------------------------- ---------------------------------------

-### Frameless windows
+### Moving frameless windows

-You can specify a layer to `win.move_layer` that will act as the drag-to-move area of the window (usually its title bar).
+For frameless windows, a layer (usually the layer representing the title bar) can be assigned to `win.move_layer` which will set it up to move the window when dragged.

 ### Window mouse state